spx01/badcat/README.md

 $ mv badcat.vim ~/.vim/colors/
 ```

-2. Add the following line to your `~/.vimrc` file:
+And add the following line to your `~/.vimrc` file:

 ```vim
 syntax enable